Home

 Also, remember crayons are needed in the primary level classrooms for many different LESSONS throughout the school year.

-We were working on a Phonics worksheet.
-And I read the instructions to the class…
+We were working on a phonics worksheet that compares the sounds of the digraphs, ch and sh.
+I read the instructions to the class …

 We worked the examples together.
 Then, they worked on their own.